Fourqua/Fourqua/README.md

 - 🏔 Based in **Denver, CO**
 - 🧑‍💻 Owner @ **Hulstrom Demon List**

 PS: I'm on a big break, hoping to come back soon.
-I'm going to be making commits here and there
+I'm going to be making commits here and there, but don't expect much activity for the next 2-3 months.

 ## Languages, Frameworks, and Libraries I Know